smooth-code/fraql/README.md

 import mocker from './mocker'
 import ArticleCard from './ArticleCard'

-// Generate all props directly from fragments const props = mocker.mockFragments(ArticleCard.fragments)
+// Generate all props directly from fragments. const props = mocker.mockFragments(ArticleCard.fragments)

-// Create a component using props const articleCard = <ArticleCard {...props} />
+// Create an element using generated props. const articleCard = <ArticleCard {...props} />
 ```